 The primary risk of entering into repurchase agreements is that if the seller defaults, the proceeds from the disposition of the underlying securities and other collateral for the seller's obligation could be less than the repurchase price.
 If the seller becomes bankrupt, the Fund might be delayed in selling the collateral.
-Under the Investment Company Act of 1940, as amended (the "1940 Act"), repurchase agreements are considered loans.
+Under the 1940 Act, repurchase agreements are considered loans.
 Repurchase agreements are usually settled within a short period, such as one week or less, but could be longer.
 The Fund will not enter into repurchase agreements of a duration of more than seven days if, taken together with illiquid securities and other securities for which there are no readily available quotations, more than 15% of its total assets would be so invested.
 These percentage limitations are fundamental and may not be changed without shareholder approval.